Business vs. Personal Credit Cards

 If you’re looking for a way to fund your business, a business credit card is far superior to a personal credit card in this capacity.
 In addition to higher credit limits and more robust rewards, a dedicated line of credit for your business is far more suited to help you grow your business over time than a credit card created for personal use.

 When weighing your business vs personal credit card options, make sure to consider the Capital on Tap Business Credit Card.
-With unlimited free 1.5% cashback, unlimited employee cards, and no annual or foreign exchange fees, the Capital on Tap Business Credit Card is custom-made for small businesses.
+With unlimited free 1.5% cash back, cards for all your employees, and no annual or foreign exchange fees, the Capital on Tap Business Credit Card is custom-made for small businesses.

 Back Share